wormhole-foundation/docs.wormhole.com/docs/multigov/faqs.md

 ## General Questions

-### What is Multi-Gov?
+### What is MultiGov?

-Multi-Gov is a cross-chain governance system that extends traditional DAO governance across multiple blockchain networks.
+MultiGov is a cross-chain governance system that extends traditional DAO governance across multiple blockchain networks.
 It leverages Wormhole's interoperability infrastructure to enable seamless voting and proposal mechanisms across various chains.

-### How does Multi-Gov differ from traditional DAO governance?
+### How does MultiGov differ from traditional DAO governance?

-Unlike traditional DAO governance that typically operates on a single blockchain, Multi-Gov allows for coordinated decision-making and execution of proposals across multiple chains.
+Unlike traditional DAO governance that typically operates on a single blockchain, MultiGov allows for coordinated decision-making and execution of proposals across multiple chains.
 This enables more inclusive participation from token holders on different networks and allows for more complex, cross-chain governance actions.

-### What are the main components of Multi-Gov?
+### What are the main components of MultiGov?

-The main components of Multi-Gov include:
+The main components of MultiGov include:

 - Hub Chain: Central coordination point for governance activities
 - Spoke Chains: Additional chains where token holders can participate in governance